matanatkhalil/matanatkhalil/README.md

 ## Hi, I'm Matanat 👋

 ## About Me
 I'm a Chemical Engineering graduate developing skills in full-stack development.
-I'm passionate about building accessible technology, especially for people with disabilities.
+I'm passionate about building inclusive and accessible technology that works for every body and mind.
 ## Currently Learning
 - JavaScript
 - React